 From the pool of nominees, a selection committee will choose the final 7 candidates and the Secretary of State’s Office will post the videos online.
 During Election Week, registered classes watch and analyze the campaign videos and vote for the platform and candidate they want to support.
 The candidate with the most votes statewide is then named Oregon Kid Governor.

 The winning candidate serves a one-year term with all the benefits and responsibilities of being Kid Governor.
-These duties include: sharing their issue statewide with constituents, writing posts for an official blog, and meeting and speaking with students and adults across the state, participating in programs and events with the Oregon Secretary of State’s Office, and having a special office in Salem.
+These duties include: sharing their issue statewide with constituents, writing posts for an official blog, and meeting and speaking with students and adults across the state, and participating in programs and events with the Oregon Secretary of State’s Office.

 For more about how your 5th grade class can participate in ORKG, please visit the “How to Participate” page.